barseghyanartur/django-rest-framework-tricks/ADVANCED_USAGE_EXAMPLES.rst

         company_email = models.EmailField(null=True, blank=True)
         company_website = models.URLField(null=True, blank=True)

+        # List the fields for `PersonalContactInformationSerializer` nested
-        # This does not cause a model change
+        # serializer.
+This does not cause a model change.
         personal_contact_information = NestedProxyField(
             'email',
             'phone_number',
             'website',
         )

+        # List the fields for `BusinessContactInformationSerializer` nested
-        # This does not cause a model change
+        # serializer.
+This does not cause a model change.
         business_contact_information = NestedProxyField(
             'company',
             'company_email',